Wenzhi-Ding/py_reminder/README.md

 ```

 ## Initial configuration
-**You will suggest to use a unimportant mail box to receive message**, since the password is going to store in plain text. (or if someone knows how to encrypt, please help!)
+**You will suggest to use a unimportant mail box to send messages**, since the password is going to store in plain text. (or if someone knows how to encrypt, please help!)

 For the first time, you should specify configuration
 ```python